 Oh, to live in New York in August.
 And late July and early September.
 To have access to New York bagels during tomato season would just be a dream.
-I’m not trying to dis Bagel Shack (my local bagel shop, which I love) or anything, but there really isn’t anything like a New York bagel.
+I’m not trying to dis my local bagel shack, which I love, but there really isn’t anything like a New York bagel.

 That said, however, the tomato here is the star.
 Subpar bagels are just fine when meaty, heirloom tomatoes sit on top of them.
-This has been my breakfast now for three days in a row: A toasted sesame bagel spread with chive cream cheese (purchased from bagel shack but which could easily be made from scratch) topped with a slice of tomato and sprinkled, of course, with sea salt.
+This has been my breakfast now for three days in a row: A toasted sesame bagel spread with chive cream cheese, topped with a slice of tomato and sprinkled, of course, with sea salt.
 Amazing.

-Also, it should be noted that tomato rounds look completely different depending on which way the knife passes through the fruit.
+Note: tomato rounds look completely different depending on which way the knife passes through the fruit.
 Cut the tomato crosswise (not through the stem) for the prettiest slice.
-(In other words, if a tomato is sitting just as it would on a board, you would cut the tomato holding the knife parallel to the board.
-Does that make sense?
-Or, turn the tomato on its side, then cut down, perpendicular to the board.)
+In other words, cut it through the equator to get a beautiful cross section.